Making Lasagna Soup is the ultimate lazy cook hack to delicious comfort food without all of the fuss.

 - 4 cups of beef broth (or chicken)

 - 1 bay leaf

 - 1 box of lasagna noodles

 Optional: seasoned ricotta or sour cream.
 Parmesan or mozzarella cheese and parsley for garnish.

-Tools: Dutch oven or metal stock pot and a wooden spoon
+Tools: Dutch oven or metal stock pot, wooden spoon and strainer

 - Finely chop peppers and onion.

 - In a dutch oven or heavy metal pot, heat 1 tablespoon of olive oil on medium- high heat.

 - Cook until onion is slightly translucent and soft (about 4 minutes).